Michelle Morley MBACP, PGDip, B.A (Hons).

 Building a good relationship with a therapist is a key factor in whether therapy is successful.

-I offer free consultations, where we can chat about the issues that bring you to therapy and what to expect.
+I offer a discounted consultation where we can chat about the issues that bring you to therapy and what to expect.
 I aim to provide you with a safe, confidential, non-judgmental environment.
 My role is to work alongside you to help you to explore what is happening for you in the here & now; it is through this process of awareness that change occurs.

 NHS waiting lists for therapies are currently long and understandably that can be incredibly disappointing & frustrating once you have made a decision to access support.